KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: Introduction

 Finally, it is worth recalling alternatives to \bss{} such as $\ell_1$-based methods like the Lasso \citep{tibshirani1996regression} and Dantzig selector \citep{candes2007dantzig}.
 To achieve exact support recovery, these methods require irrepresentability-type conditions \citep{zhao2006model,zhang2008sparsity,zhang2009some,wainwright2009sharp}.
 Another set of methods is based on Orthogonal Matching Pursuit (OMP) and require mutual incoherence \citep{tropp2007signal,cai2011orthogonal,zhang2011sparse,joseph2013variable}.
 The irrepresentable condition can be replaced with incoherence as well by thresholding the Lasso estimate \citep{meinshausen2009lasso,wang2020bridge}.
-Nevertheless, all of these conditions can be violated in general design setting, especially in graphical models where variables show strong dependence.
-See \citep{van2009conditions} for an overview and Section~\ref{sec:opt:motiv} for details.
-The nonconvex variants to relax the $\ell_1$-based methods are able to relax the irrepresentable condition \citep{fan2001variable,zhang2010nearly,loh2017support}, but optimal rates are missing.
+Nevertheless, all of these conditions can be violated in graphical models with strong dependence.
+See \citet{van2009conditions} for an overview and Section~\ref{sec:analysis:sem} for details.
+The nonconvex variants to relax the $\ell_1$-based methods are able to relax the irrepresentable condition \citep{fan2001variable,zhang2010nearly,loh2017support,feng2019sorted}, but optimal rates are missing.
 Finally, \citep{hastie2020best,guo2022snr} study the effect of the signal-to-noise ratio on regression problems.